 The Atacama Desert, Chile

 The colors in the Atacama desert in Chile are unlike anywhere else in the world.
-Various pastels, shades of greys, browns, and pink combined together to create one of the most photogenic places in the world.
+Various pastels, shades of greys, browns, and pink combined to create one of the most photogenic places in the world.
 After hiking the W trek in Chilean Patagonia, many travelers make Atacama their next destination.

 Considered to be one of the driest places on earth, the animals that survive in the water here, primarily pink shrimp, are what make many of the lakes in the area have this stunning, pink color.
 The best time to visit is during the summer, which in Chile falls in December, January, and February.
 To reach the lake, you must book a flight to Calama and then either rent a car or take a bus that will take you to San Pedro de Atacama, a cute town that is the center of tourist activities in the Atacama desert.

-By Bucket List Places
+Recommended by Bucket List Places

 Pekelmeer Flamingo Sanctuary, Bonaire

-By The Cure for Curiosity
+Recommended by The Cure for Curiosity

 Maharloo lake, Iran

-There is no entrance fee to the lake, but due to its rather remote location, you will need to hire a local driver in the city of Shiraz to take you to the lake (expect to pay 9.070.000 IRR).
+There is no entrance fee to the lake, but due to its relatively remote location, you will need to hire a local driver in the city of Shiraz to take you to the lake (expect to pay 9.070.000 IRR).
 When you get back to Shiraz, make sure to check out the Nasir-Ol-Mosque (pink mosque) and the historic ruins of Persepolis too.

 If you are a woman traveling in Iran, you will be obliged to wear modest clothes covering your knees and elbows as well as a headscarf.

-By Veggie Wayfarer
+Recommended by Veggie Wayfarer

 Pink Salt Lakes of Walvis Bay, Namibia

 For the adventurous traveler, make your way to Namibia to find one of the pink lakes in the world and then head to Walvis Bay.
-This city can be reached by flying into Walvis Bay International Airport or driving about 4 hours from Windhoek.
+This city can be reached by flying into Walvis Bay International Airport or driving 4 hours from Windhoek.

 And if you haven’t had enough pink yet, you’re in luck.
 The city of Walvis Bay is famous for its large flamingo settlement.
 Usually, you’ll find them on the beach, but there are usually a few hanging out right by the pink lakes.